Kerbidiah/coilgun/README.md

 * **pinRead.py** is some code I wrote to debug stuff.
 It displays the signals being recieved from each input.
 * **prS.py** is some more code I wrote to debug stuff.
 It does the exact same thing as pinRead.py, but is more sensitive.
 * **tcoil.py** is the code for the coil gun that keeps each solenoid on for a certian amount of time.

+# Coilgun

+A coil gun is like a railgun, but different.
+In my opinion it is better as there is no sliding electrical contacts (which means lots of friciton).